fmExcense/compositeurdigital.github.io/en/use.md

 ## Profile
 ![menu profile](img/menu_profile.jpg)

 The Profile tab is where you can find data relating to your interlocutor.
-Once entered here they will be used accordingly in relevant activities in the current project. e.g. when you fill out the `e-mail` field, it will be used as the recipient address when sharing a document by e-mail, and the `budget` information will be used by the [mortgage simulator](bank_simulator.md).
+Once entered here it will be used accordingly in relevant activities in the current project. e.g. when you fill out the `e-mail` field, it will be used as the recipient address when sharing a document by e-mail, and the `budget` information will be used by the [mortgage simulator](bank_simulator.md).

 ## Information
 ![menu infos](img/menu_infos.jpg)